WICG/background-sync/explainer.md

                  // If no SW registration
                  // User/UA denied permission
-                 // If repeating is false and suggestedInterval is set
+                 // If repeating is false and suggestedInterval is set });
-                 // TODO: Needs error parameter so developer can know whether to try again or not.
-               });
       });
     </script>